 In recent years, DaVinci Resolve has been steadily gaining interest from professionals and hobbyists alike.
 Fueled by a surprisingly capable free version, and the constant addition of new features, the software is now more popular than ever.
 Not only will you find a complete set of user-friendly video editing tools, but there are also audio mixing and visual effects compositing workspaces!

 Whether you are new to video editing or looking to jump ship from another piece of software, this tutorial will show you how to use DaVinci Resolve to get you up and running fast.
-We are going to be using DaVinci Resolve 16.1 (that’s the free edition, Studio is the paid version), which can be found for download here.
+We are going to be using DaVinci Resolve 16.1 (that’s the free edition, Studio is the paid version).

 How to Edit in DaVinci Resolve